GeorgeJahad/ozone/topologyAwareS3Poc/Readme.md

 ```

 The first line shows s2 receiving the command and redirecting to the s3g on d0.
 The second line shows d0 handling it locally.
-The third line shows which datanode, (not S3G,) is receiving the actual request.
+The third line shows which datanode the s3g is connecting to to read the data.

-If the same command is run multiple times it will randomly redirect to the S3G's on d0-2 because each is on a datanode and each datanode has all files.
+If that same s3read is run multiple times it will randomly redirect to the S3G's on d0-2 because each is on a datanode and each datanode has all files.

 If the commands are run in quick succession sometimes you will only see the first two lines because the connection listed in the 3rd line is reused, (and so not logged.)

-## Removing nodes from the registry
+### Removing nodes from the registry

 An S3G can be removed from the registry like so:
 ```